 Storage

-Store this low sodium white Balsamic vinaigrette in a well-sealed jar in the refrigerator for up to three weeks.
+Store this low sodium vinaigrette in a well-sealed jar (I use mason jars) or any airtight container in the refrigerator for up to three weeks.
+Some separation and solidification may occur, so be sure to give it a good shake before serving.

-Serve this low sodium salad dressing over crisp greens or warm it up and drizzle it over asparagus, broccoli or Brussels sprouts!
+Serve over crisp greens or warm it up and drizzle it over asparagus, broccoli or Brussels sprouts!
+This is also a great dressing to serve with fish or chicken breasts.

 Related recipes: